How to increase your milk supply, without loosing your mind

 Offer the boob, all the time

-It’s so easy to become dehydrated postpartum.
-Blood-loss, fluids shifting in your body, milk production increasing.
-All of it puts you at risk for serious dehydration.
+Blood-loss, fluids shifting in your body, milk production increasing all can lead to dehydration.
 Sometimes this is all it takes for your milk supply to drop.
-This one’s an easy fix though, keep lots of water easily accessible.
-If you need to keep it interesting and your favorite juices and teas into the mix.
+This is an easy fix though, keep lots of water easily accessible.
+If you need to keep it interesting add your favorite juices and teas into the mix.
 I’m always a big fan of nutritious teas while breastfeeding.
-Ask your support team (aka baby daddy, sister, mother, best friend, whoever is near you!) to remind you to drink often.
-While they are at it they can also…
+Nettle is an excellent tea to drink for super nourishing milk.

 Reach for tea